 Be sure to catch the exhibition if you visit before April 1, 2018.

-+ Get there early if you want to make a day of it.
++ Arrive early if you want to make a day of it.
 Especially if there’s an interesting special exhibition on.

 + If you want to see a special exhibition, you can book online in advance to secure your tickets and avoid disappointment.